SuleymanovKamil/OnlineShop/README.md

 # OnlineShop
-This is test app for local grocery delievery based on Firestore Auth and database.
+This is test app for local grocery delievery based on Firestore phone Auth and database.